Collins, Swiatek advance to Australian Open semifinals

 There was another exchange of breaks early in the third set and Swiatek was broken again when she was serving for the match in the eighth game.
 She eventually clinched on Kanepi’s serve, scrambling to stay in the point until the Estonian player sent a forehand wide.

-After the first three quarterfinals were decided in straight sets — Ash Barty beat Jessica Pegula and Madison Keys beat Barbora Krejcikova on Tuesday — the last one went all the way.
+“This match was crazy,” Swiatek said.
+“First set I think my mistake was I had so many break points, I felt like I missed my chances.
+In the second set, … I felt like she’s playing so fast that I can’t be tight.
+I had to finish my forehands.”

-As she left the court, Swiatek wrote on the TV camera lens: “Thank you for the support. # Tired.”
+After the first three quarterfinals were decided in straight sets — Ash Barty beat Jessica Pegula and Madison Keys beat Barbora Krejcikova on Tuesday — the last one took a minute over 3 hours.

 Collins’ win means there are two Americans in the last four.
 Keys, the 2017 U.S. Open runner-up, will play reigning Wimbledon and 2019 French Open winner Barty.